eilerth/sqlclr-http-request/README.md

 GO
 ```

+### Copy ClrHttpRequest.dll to C:\ (or any preferred location, but update the following steps to reference it)

 ### *Note:* The rest of these steps are all included in Deployment.sql

 ### In the [master] database...

-Create an asymmetric key from the compiled dll
+Create an asymmetric key from the dll
 ```
 CREATE ASYMMETRIC KEY [key_clr_http_request] FROM EXECUTABLE FILE = 'C:\ClrHttpRequest.dll';
 ```